Your entry point for information about all aspects of computing at The University

 for Building, click on Mitchell Hall.

-carts can connect wirelessly).
-They must be reserved for use through the departmental
+wireless system).
+They may be reserved for use through the departmental office, 219

 The department has several video carts, with large television screens, VCRs, and DVD